sansumbrella/PupTent/README.md

+PupTent is not ready for public consumption.
+It's likely to change quite a bit.
+But I want to share it with some friends, so here it is.

 # PupTent - a 2D game engine built on Cinder and entityx

 PupTent is meant for use in the development of small games with big hearts.